Fundamental limits of low-rank matrix estimation: the non-symmetric case: Main results

 \end{proposition}

-Again, this was conjectured in \cite{DBLP:conf/allerton/LesieurKZ15}: the performance of the Bayes-optimal estimator (i.e.\ the MMSE) corresponds to the fixed point of the state-evolution equations \eqref{eq:def_gamma} which has the greatest Bethe free energy $\mathcal{F}$.
-Before proving Proposition~\ref{prop:csq}, we show that the maximizers $(q_1^*,q_2^*)$ of $\mathcal{F}(\lambda, \cdot, \cdot)$ allow us to locate the information-theoretic threshold for our matrix estimation problem.
+Again, this was conjectured in~\cite{DBLP:conf/allerton/LesieurKZ15}: the performance of the Bayes-optimal estimator (i.e.\ the MMSE) corresponds to the fixed point of the state-evolution equations~\eqref{eq:def_gamma} which has the greatest Bethe free energy $\mathcal{F}$.
+Before proving Proposition~\ref{prop:csq}, let us deduce the information-theoretic threshold for our matrix estimation problem.
 Let us define